open-hand/choerodon/README.md

 - [zipkin-ui](https://github.com/choerodon/zipkin-ui.git) - zipkin UI Application.
 - [zipkin-collector](https://github.com/choerodon/zipkin-collector.git) - Zipkin calls chain collector.
 Read the Zipkin call information from the Kafka, store the call information in the Elasticsearch, and facilitate the Zipkin front-end display.

+- [wiki-service](https://github.com/choerodon/wiki-service.git) - This service is responsible for WiKi and record requirements collection, architecture design, functional design, development specifications, naming conventions, meeting minutes, scheduling.
+- [choerodon-front-wiki](https://github.com/choerodon/choerodon-front-wiki.git)WiKi Front is the front service of WiKi, This service is responsible for all pages of the WiKi.

+- [test-manager-service](https://github.com/choerodon/test-manager-service.git) - This service is responsible for Test Management and improves testing efficiency through a variety of management test plans.
+- [choerodon-front-test-manager](https://github.com/choerodon/choerodon-front-test-manager.git) - Test Management Front is the front service of Test Management, This service is responsible for all pages of the Test Management.

 ## Contribute